Korea International School, Jeju Campus: Elementary school

 The elementary school promotes experiential learning.
 As a Writing and Reading Workshop school, students learn by doing.
 Methods for writing and reading instruction were developed from the early work of Donald Graves, Donald Murray, and other teacher-researchers who found that coaching students to write and read for a variety of purposes is the most effective way to teach skills and concepts.
-Similarly, students experience active learning in science using the Full Option Science System™ (FOSS) philosophy.
-Students from JK through Grade 5 connect math to the real world through the Eureka Math program.
+The elementary school uses a standards-based approach to education, where progress in students' learning is communicated through levels (1-4) and on report cards.